NBA Rumors: Former Knick Allonzo Trier Entering G League Draft

 Although he showed promise during his two-year tenure with the New York Knicks, shooting guard Allonzo Trier was ultimately released by the club last summer.
-Now, the 24-year-old — who once captured Most Outstanding Player honors at the 2017 Pac-12 Tournament as a collegiate — is reportedly aiming to return to the association by working his way up through the G League.
+Now, the 24-year-old -- who once captured Most Outstanding Player honors at the 2017 Pac-12 Tournament in the collegiate ranks -- is reportedly aiming to return to the association by working his way up through the G League.

 As reported by The Athletic's Shams Charania via Twitter on Friday, Trier has signed a contract with the NBA's developmental organization and will be a part of the player pool for the G League Draft on Monday.